-If the dampness is showing in a property with external ground levels that are higher than the internal floor level – as shown in the example above – the moisture residing in the external ground is not only a contributing factor for the dampness already identified, but the high ground could also be saturated enough for water to bear against the structure, creating a risk of water ingress also.
+Problems can occur if the dampness is showing in a property with external ground levels that are higher than the internal floor level.
+In the example above, the moisture residing in the external ground is a contributing factor for the dampness already identified.
+The high ground could also be saturated enough for water to bear against the structure, creating a risk of water ingress.

-Where high ground levels exist, it should be assumed that water ingress is a possibility and so a waterproofing system is required.
+Where high ground levels exist, it should be assumed that water ingress is a possibility.
+Therefore, a waterproofing system is required.
 Where there are no high ground levels a damp proofing solution is required.

 Where the external ground is higher than the internal floor, and waterproofing is required, the recommendations within the British Standard 8102:2009 (Code of Practice for The Protection of Structures Against Water from the Ground) should be followed.